 3.1.1 Isolation and Identification of Lactic Acid Bacteria Strains

 Macroscopic observation allowed us to identify whitish, sometimes transparent, round or lenticular colonies of varying size from one colony to another.
-Microscopic examination revealed 131 isolates that were Gram stain-positive, oxidase-negative, and catalase-negative.
+Microscopic examination revealed 131 isolates that were Gram-positive, oxidase-negative, and catalase-negative.
 54 isolates in bacillary form and 77 isolates in cocci form.
 The results of biochemical and physiological characterization allowed to classify the isolates according to the type of fermentation (homofermentative or heterofermentative), the optimal growth temperature (mesophilic or thermophilic), the capacity to produce gas from citrate, the capacity to grow at different concentrations of NaCl (4% and 6.5%), growth in alkaline medium (pH 4.5, 6.5 and 9.5) and development on Sherman milk (0.1% and 0.3%).
 Thus, six (06) groups of lactic acid bacteria strains were identified: Lactococcus (42 isolates or 32.06%), mesophilic Lactobacillus (39 isolates corresponding to 26.77%), Leuconostoc (21 isolates representing 16.03%), thermophilic Lactobacillus (15 isolates or 11.45%), Pediococcus (9 isolates or 6.87%) and Enterococcus (5 isolates equivalent to 3.81%).
 The presumed Enterococcus isolates were all thermophilic homofermentative, capable of growing in the presence of 4% and 6.5% NaCl, of growing in alkaline medium pH 6.9 and 9.6 and reducing 0.1% methylene blue.
 The isolates identified as Lactococcus were all homofermentative, capable of growing in the presence of 4% NaCl, 0.1% and 0.3% methylene blue and at pH 4.6.
 The isolates identified as Leuconostoc were heterofermentative strains, capable of producing CO2, growing in an alkaline medium at pH 6.5, and 4.5% and at a concentration of 6.5% NaCl.
 The presumed Pediococcus isolates were all homofermentative, able to grow at pH 6.9 but not at 9.6 or 4.5 and did not tolerate the 6.5% NaCl concentration.
 The isolates identified as mesophilic Lactobacillus were all homofermentative, able to grow at pH 6.5.
 Some strains showed growth capacity at pH 4.5, unable to produce CO2 and they did not grow at 45° C. The presumed thermophilic Lactobacillus isolates were all homofermentative bacteria capable of growth at 45° C, at pH 4.5 and 6.5 but not at 9.6.
 Table 2 illustrates the biochemical and physiological characteristics of the isolated strains

 Table 2.
 Morphology, biochemical and physiological characteristics of the strains